SciSharp/BotSharp/README.md

 **BotSharp** is an open source machine learning framework for AI Bot platform builder.
 This project involves natural language understanding, computer vision and audio processing technologies, and aims to promote the development and application of intelligent robot assistants in information systems.
 Out-of-the-box machine learning algorithms allow ordinary programmers to develop artificial intelligence applications faster and easier.

-It's written in C# running on .Net Core that is full cross-platform framework.
+It's written in C# running on .Net Core that is full cross-platform framework, the plug-in and pipeline flow execution design is adopted to completely decouple the plug-ins.
 C# is a enterprise grade programming language which is widely used to code business logic in information management related system.
 More friendly to corporate developers.
 BotSharp adopts machine learning algrithm in C# directly.
 That will facilitate the feature of the typed language C#, and be more easier when refactoring code in system scope.

 Why we do this?
 Because we all know Python is not friendly programming language for enterprise developers, it's not only because it's low performance but also it's a type weak language, it will be a disaster if you use Python to build your bussiness system.